bharathi-selvakumar/Dynamic-webHosting-EC2/README.md

-# Dynamic-webHosting-EC2
+# 🌐 Dynamic Web Hosting on EC2

-🚀 MERN Stack File Upload Web App Deployed on AWS EC2
+🚀 A Full-Stack MERN File Upload App Deployed on AWS EC2

-This is a full-stack web application where users can upload images or files through a React frontend.
-The uploaded files are securely stored in an AWS S3 bucket via an Express backend API.
-The entire project is deployed on a single EC2 instance with **Nginx** handling reverse proxy and **PM2** ensuring backend reliability.
+This project demonstrates a **complete deployment pipeline** of a MERN stack application where users can upload images/files using a React frontend.
+These files are stored in an **AWS S3 bucket** using an Express backend.
+Everything is hosted on a **single EC2 instance**, with **Nginx** acting as a reverse proxy and **PM2** keeping the backend alive.

+---

-## 📂 Project Structure
+## 📁 Project Structure

 Dynamic-webHosting-EC2/
 ├── web-hosting-ec2-frontend/ # React frontend
 └── web-hosting-ec2-backend/ # Express backend

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

 ### 🔹 Frontend
 - React